Prajwat-507/Us-bikeshare/README.md

 ## Project Structure
 - 📁 US-Bikeshare-Project
-  - 📒 notebook Contains jupiter source file for this project.
+  - 📒 notebook/       Contains jupiter source file for this project.
   - 📁 data/           Contains cleaned data only which is used for web app.
     - chicago_cleaned.csv
     - new_york_city_cleaned.csv
     - washington_cleaned.csv
 - 🖥️ app.py            The main start file for the project
 - ⚙️ requirements.txt

 ## How to Run the App